Chicken Stew with Butternut Squash

 - Season everything with salt and pepper, to taste.
 Simmer, covered, over low heat, for 30 minutes.
 Uncover and continue to simmer for 15 minutes longer or until the vegetables are tender.

 - Discard bay leaves and stir in parsley.

 How Long Does it Take to Cook Chicken Stew?

-Chicken stew requires about 45 minutes total of simmer time.
+Chicken stew requires about 45 minutes total of simmering time.
 The longer it cooks the more delicious it will be.
 So definitely give yourself plenty of time to simmer.

 Extra Tips for Making Chicken Stew

-- Use high-smoke point oil such as avocado oil for cooking the chicken.
+- Use the right oil.
+Use high-smoke oil such as avocado oil for cooking the chicken.

 - Do not substitute chicken thighs.
-You can definitely use chicken breast in place of chicken thighs, however, you will lose some of the flavors.
+You can definitely use chicken breast in place of chicken thighs, however, you will lose some of the flavor.
 Chicken thighs have more fat, therefore, resulting in more flavor, especially when sautéed at high heat.

-- To save on prep time, purchase pre-chopped butternut squash.
+- Save on prep time.
+To save on prep time, purchase pre-chopped butternut squash.
 It’s already washed, peeled, and chopped for you.

-- You can use sweetened, low sugar, or unsweetened apple juice.
+- Apple juice.
+You can use sweetened, low-sugar, or unsweetened apple juice.